-At the heart of the choice must be positive reasons, and the most important of these should be enjoyment.
-Whatever courses are chosen, high academic ambitions and commitment are required, and these come more easily if the subject is enjoyable.
-Pupils should speak to teachers and pupils to help, as well as drawing on what has been most positive at GCSE.
+At the heart of pupils' choices must be positives and the most important of these should be enjoyment of the subject.
+Whatever courses are chosen, high academic ambitions and commitment are required, and these come more easily if the subject is one about which pupils are passionate.
+Pupils could speak to teachers and their peers who are already taking the course to help with their decisions too.